 3) Protein Bars And Shakes Are Convenient

 Protein bars and shakes have the advantage of convenience.
-Meal replacement and snack varieties provide an easy option when you are short on time or the resources for extensive meal planning.
+Meal replacement and snack varieties provide an easy option when you are short on time or have the resources for extensive meal planning.

 They can be consumed quickly and enjoyed by just about anyone.

 They are really handy to have when I am out running errands so I’m not tempted to stop for fast food.

 4) Protein Bars and Shakes Can Satisfy Your Sweet Tooth

 Denying sweet treats and junk food can be difficult, but having a birthday cake shake (my favorite here) or a peanut butter protein bar makes it a little easier.

 Opting for a creamy, refreshing protein shake instead of a scoop (or three) of ice cream can make a big difference in your weekly calorie goals and your long-term health.